-Social media has become an accepted way to recognize donors today.
+Social media has become an accepted way to recognize donors.
 While some of your contributors may prefer to remain anonymous (be sure to ask), others enjoy being thanked publicly on social media.
 Smart nonprofit organizations should review their donor lists, ask if their sponsors would like to be recognized on social media, and develop consistent plans to recognize them online.
 Social media has become an integral component of nonprofit stewardship.

-Dictionary.com notes that stewardship is, “the responsible overseeing and protection of something considered worth caring for and preserving.”
+Dictionary.com notes stewardship is, “the responsible overseeing and protection of something considered worth caring for and preserving.”
 If you are the steward of the donor relationships for the nonprofit you represent, your job is of paramount importance.
-While donor “kudos” should not overshadow your nonprofit’s social media postings about your mission, activities, success stories and the like, they should definitely be part of the communication mix.
+While donor “kudos” should not overshadow your nonprofit’s social media postings about mission, activities, success stories and the like, they should definitely be part of your communication mix.
 The courtesy of a social mention can go a long way toward recognizing donors and ensuring they come back to support your nonprofit again in the future.

 If you have any doubts companies are eager to link arms with nonprofit and social good causes, you might enjoy reading the Public Relations Journal (Vol. 8, 2014), “Corporate Social Responsibility and the Nonprofit Sector.”